The Offspring discography

 After the Greatest Hits tour, The Offspring took an extended hiatus and Willard left the band in July 2007 to concentrate on his current project Angels & Airwaves.
 He was replaced by former Face to Face drummer Pete Parada.
 The band's eighth studio album, Rise and Fall, Rage and Grace, was released on June 17, 2008, but Parada did not record it due to contract issues.
 The band tapped Freese again to record the drum tracks.
 Second single "You're Gonna Go Far, Kid" went Gold in the US and became their third number one on Billboard Alternative Songs.
 The next album, Days Go By, was released four years later; this time, the drum tracks were handled by both Freese and Parada, making this his first recording with the band.
 After touring and playing festivals in support of the album and twenty years of Smash, single "Coming for You" was released in 2015 and became the band's second Billboard Mainstream Rock number one.
+The single would later appear on the band's tenth studio album, Let the Bad Times Roll, which was released nine years after Days Go By.
+The drum tracks were once again handled by both Freese and Parada, while Holland took bass duties after Greg K. was fired from the group in 2018.
+Let the Bad Times Roll would be the last album with Parada, who parted ways with the band in August 2021 for refusing to get a COVID-19 vaccination, due to suffering from Guillain–Barré syndrome.
+Parada was replaced on tour by Freese and was officially replaced in 2023 by Brandon Pertzborn.
+The band's eleventh studio album, Supercharged was released on October 11, 2024.
+The drum tracks were handled by both Freese and Pertzborn, while Holland and new bassist Todd Morse took bass duties.

 As of 2015, The Offspring has sold over 40 million albums worldwide.
 According to Nielsen SoundScan, they have sold almost 17 million albums in the United States and 4.2 million tracks, of which 15 million are certified by the Recording Industry Association of America (RIAA).